webifier/build/README.md

 * **Print content**: add automatic print (and export as pdf) functionality for content content (markdown/notebook) pages.
 * **Table of Content**: add automatic creation of a customizable multi-level table of content for all pages.
-* **Custom Jinja2 Templates**: sections can specify custom templates for to render their data.